PREGNANCY, CHILD BIRTH AND RELATED AILMENTS

 delis or restaurants, as these may contain raw egg.
 Always check

 that salad dressings and ice creams are made using pasteurised egg.

-Phthalates are metabolized in humans once ingested or absorbed through
+Phthalates are metabolised in humans once ingested or absorbed through

 the skin.
 In pregnant women, phthalates pass through the placenta to be